 - Convertible Term Life — This is yearly renewable with the option to convert to a permanent policy in the future.
 The coverage, which often has the lowest cost and highest death benefit options of term insurance, can be a good choice for younger people who can’t afford permanent coverage but who need a large death benefit and the option to convert to a permanent policy down the road.

-What You Need to Know About Cash Value Life Insurance
+What is Cash Value Life Insurance?

 Cash-value life policies have premiums that are higher at the beginning than they would be for the same amount of term insurance.